EmilyRyan-2027/shaking-the-rust-off/README.md

-# Shaking the Rust off
+# Shaking the Rust Off
 Silly little platformer prototype with a 'rusting' mechanic.

 ## Planned Features: